Italian Pasta Salad

 Recipe Variations

-Add different vegetables.
-To mix up the flavors, you can also add additional ingredients such as chickpeas or white beans, avocado, roasted red peppers, fennel, cucumber, watermelon radish, arugula, or Mediterranean olives.
+More toppings to add.
+To mix up the flavors, you can also add additional ingredients such as sun-dried tomatoes, white beans, roasted red peppers, fennel, cucumber, watermelon radish, arugula, or Mediterranean olives.

 Tips for a Successful Pasta Salad